juspay/fencer/README.md

 There are environment variables that can be optionally set, which can have an effect on Fencer execution.

-For logging there is one environment variable:
+For logging there are two environment variables:

 - `LOG_LEVEL` - The logging level.
 It can be one of the following: trace, debug, info, warn, error and fatal.
 The default value is debug.
+- `USE_STATSD` - A flag indicating whether to log statistics for rate limits.
+The default value is `False`.

 Fencer-specific environment variables are: